The Personal Side of Coaching – with Grant Holicky

 Starla Teddergreen 24:14

-Yeah, so I’ve I’ve never been self coached.
-I’ve, I would be terrible, just based, I mean, based off of the fact that it’s like, I never yeah, like I would be training way too hard.
-And because that’s what I would be questioning constantly.
-And I’ve seen this in so many other athletes is, you know, like they see what other people are doing.
-And they’re like, gosh, they’re, you know, they’re doing 30 hours a week.
-I’m only doing 10.
-And so it’s like you’re always comparing yourself with other people and you’re like, I’m never doing enough work.
-And so that is why I would never self coach is because I’d always be like, well, maybe I’ll just do one more hour or maybe I’ll just do five more hours or, you know, trying to hit certain numbers but
+Yeah, so I’ve never been self coached.
+I would be terrible, I mean, based off of the fact that, yeah, I would be training way too hard and because that’s what I would be questioning constantly and I’ve seen this in so many other athletes is, they see what other people are doing and they’re like, gosh, they’re doing 30 hours a week.
+I’m only doing 10 and so you’re always comparing yourself with other people and you’re like, I’m never doing enough work and so that is why I would never self coach is because I’d always be like, well, maybe I’ll just do one more hour or maybe I’ll just do five more hours or trying to hit certain numbers.

 Grant Holicky 24:55